alexandereliott/risk_assessment_studies/README.md

 Definitions:

-* Threat capability

-Threat capability is the estimated capability of the threat agent or agents.
+* Threat capability: Threat capability is the estimated capability of the threat agent or agents.

-* Contact frequency

-Frequency of encountering the risk
+* Contact frequency: Frequency of encountering the risk

-* Probability

-Likelihood of the threat causing damage
+* Probability: Likelihood of the threat causing damage

-* Resistance Strength
+* Resistance Strength: How difficult it is to exploit.

 ### Other FAIR Definitions